remix-run/remix/decisions/0009-do-not-rely-on-treeshaking-for-correctness.md

 That's why treeshaking is designed to be an _optimization_ that slims down your bundle.
 Your code should already be correct before treeshaking is applied.
-Bundlers are allowed to make [their own tradeoffs about how much treeshaking][esbuild-minify-syntax] they want to do.
+Bundlers are allowed to make [their own tradeoffs about how much treeshaking][esbuild-minify-considerations] they want to do.
 And that shouldn't [affect Remix's implementation][remix-minify-syntax].
 They are even allowed to do _less_ treeshaking without needing a major version bump.